 The past and future

-Typography is an ongoing matter.
-The evolution of typefaces is achieved through constant small steps.
-Each generation of designers and engineers contributes to this extensive dialogue concerning shapes and their relationships.
+Typography is an ongoing subject.
+The evolution of typefaces occurs through small, incremental steps.
+Each generation of designers and engineers adds to this rich discussion about shapes and their connections.

-The past is intertwined with the future, as reading and writing rely on conventions.
-Some of these conventions are fundamental; for instance, the uppercase T consists of two lines, one horizontal and the other vertical, both centered.
-Other conventions are more flexible and open up new possibilities.
+The past blends with the future, as reading and writing depend on conventions.
+Some of these conventions are basic.
+For example, the uppercase T has two lines, one horizontal and one vertical, both centred.
+Other conventions are more flexible and allow for new possibilities.

-Type design is based on the underlying technology.
-For example, a font that was originally designed for letterpress needs to be adapted into a digital font.
-It is not simply a matter of transferring it from one technique to another.
+Type design relies on the technology behind it.
+For instance, a font designed for letterpress printing needs to be converted to a digital font.
+It’s not just a matter of switching from one method to another.

-An important source of inspiration comes from old specimen books from the 19th century.
-These publications were created by font publishers for print shops to assist in choosing and utilizing appropriate fonts for their work.
-Over the years, I have compiled a collection of these books and some intriguing printed materials.
-Here are a few of my favorites.
+A key source of inspiration comes from old 19th-century specimen books.
+Font publishers created these publications to help print shops choose and use suitable fonts for their work.
+Over the years, I have built a collection of these books and some interesting printed materials.
+Here are a few of my favourites.

 Linotype Faces, printed by the Mergenthaler Linotype Company, Brooklyn, New York, 1930..